VictorMegir/Image-Segmentation/README.md

 ### Dimensionality Reduction
 To avoid the curse of dimensionality i reduced the extracted features using Principal Component Analysis (PCA).
-I used the scikit learn implementation of PCA with n=8 principal components and derived with 8 feature images for each input image.
+I used the scikit learn implementation of PCA with n=8 principal components and derived with 8 feature images for each input image.<br>
 ![Image](https://github.com/VictorMegir/Feature-Extraction-and-Image-Segmentation/blob/master/screenshots/Principal%20Components%20of%20features.png)

 ### Image Segmentation